M4rga/debian12-server-setup/README.md

 ## Getting started

-This directory contains a [`preseed.cfg`](preseed.cfg) file, download it and put in a folder all alone, please make sure to edit it as you wish, for example you can remove the `sed -Ei ...` line located at the bottom, because probably you don't need to change the OpenSSH server port.
+This directory contains a [`preseed.cfg`](preseed.cfg) file, download it and put in a folder, please make sure to edit it as you wish, for example you can remove the `sed -Ei ...` line located at the bottom, because probably you don't need to change the OpenSSH server port.

 In particular: